HoLyVieR/Hackfest-MiniCTF/README.md

 # Hackfest Mini-CTF 2016

-This repository contains the setup script and the challenge of the OWASP Mini-CTF 2016 (Hackfest).
+This repository contains the setup script and the challenges of the OWASP Mini-CTF 2016 presented at Hackfest.

 ## Setup